Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views: Experiments

 \subsection{Metrics}

 We use the following evaluation metrics to quantitatively evaluate the performance of our model.
 We first report the Peak Signal-to-Noise Ratio (PSNR).
 Perceptual Loss (LPIPS) measures the perceptual distance between two images by comparing the deep features extracted by deep neural networks given each image as input.
 Structural Similarity (SSIM) measures the structural similarity between two images considering both color and texture information.
-The CLIP-score quantifies the average CLIP distance between the rendered image and the reference image, serving as a measure of 3D consistency by assessing appearance similarity across novel views and the reference view.
+The CLIP-score (CLIP) quantifies the average CLIP distance between the rendered image and the reference image, serving as a measure of 3D consistency by assessing appearance similarity across novel views and the reference view.
+We measured Chamfer Distance (C Dist.) to evaluate point-by-point shape similarity and volumetric IoU (Vol IoU) to quantify the overlap between the reconstructed and the ground truth shape.